 The National Register proved to be plenty strong, as initial plans to completely transform the layout of the square were paired down vastly to only the repair of existing walkways, installation of an automatic underground sprinkler system, and the replanting of some trees and shrubs after opposition from local preservationists and inquires from the National Parks Service.

-Though the Square was not changed in design, the project still drew much criticism from local residents once the City decided to close the Square during the summer, its three most popular months of the year.
-Despite this poor planning, the historic integrity of Jackson Square was preserved and the updates were well received.
+Though the Square was not changed in design, the project still drew much criticism from local residents once the city closed the Square during the summer, its three most popular months of the year.
+However, despite this poor planning, the historic integrity of Jackson Square was preserved and the updates were well received.

-Preservationists faced yet another battle in 1975, when plans were revealed for the installation of a sound and light show in the Square that would inform tourists about the city's history.
-The project was supported by the Mayor and Vieux Carre Commission, and installation of the sound and light equipment was set to be done at the same time as to be a part of a larger renovation effort of nearby buildings funded in part by an Open Space Grant from the US Department of Housing and Urban Development (HUD).
+Preservationists faced yet another battle in 1975, when plans were revealed for installing a sound and light show in the Square that would inform tourists about the city's history.
+The Mayor and Vieux Carre Commission supported the project, and installation of the sound and light equipment was set to be done at the same time as to be a part of a larger renovation effort of nearby buildings funded in part by an Open Space Grant from the U.S. Department of Housing and Urban Development (HUD).

-The Advisory Council on Historic Preservation had to make sure the the sound and light equipment was not being funded by HUD, because if it was, the project would be subject to historic review by the Council under federal law.
+The Advisory Council on Historic Preservation had to ensure HUD was not funding the sound and light equipment.
+If it were, the project would be subject to historic review by the Council under federal law.

-As the heart and soul of one of America’s most vibrant and diverse cities, Jackson Square represents the very best of not only American history, but American culture as well.
+As the heart and soul of one of America’s most vibrant and diverse cities, Jackson Square represents the best of not only American history but American culture.

 Night Falls on Jackson Square